jjtseng93/termux-package-porter/pd/README.md

   sh rpr.sh
   ```
 - some patches might need to be applied and are listed in the patch folder
+- also look at playing audio instructions at pulseaudio/README.md
 # How to extract proot-alpine.tar
 - as a folder named pd
   ```shell